 Cost of Ownership

-The question many will need answered is whether the Yaris Hybrid works out cheaper to run over a three year period than, say, the 1.4-litre diesel model you could also choose.
+The question many will need answered is whether the Yaris Hybrid works out cheaper to run over a three year period than, say, a rival small diesel supermini.
 In truth there's extremely little in it.
-The Hybrid scores better for fuel economy, insurance costs and emissions while the diesel counters with slightly better residual values and cheaper servicing.
-With ever stricter emissions-based tax legislation, the 79g/km Hybrid future-proofs itself better than the 99g/km diesel - which could be critical.
-The other thing to bear in mind is that you're building the additional cost of a CVT transmission into calculations on the Hybrid whereas the diesels just campaign with a manual 'box, so on balance, the Hybrid probably just squeaks it.
+The Hybrid scores better for fuel economy, insurance costs and emissions, but a diesel alternative might counter with slightly better residual values and cheaper servicing.
+With ever stricter emissions-based tax legislation, the 79g/km Hybrid future-proofs itself better than any diesel - which could be critical.
+The other thing to bear in mind is that you're building the additional cost of a CVT transmission into calculations on the Hybrid whereas diesel rivals often just campaign with a manual 'box.
+On balance, we'd say that the hybrid option probably just squeaks it.
 All told, it's hard to argue with a car that can return 85.6mpg on the combined cycle.